jamespericles/Result-Bot/README.md

 The bot has a few commands that can be used in the Discord server.
 These commands are:

-- `/get_event_standing` - This command expects a week of Alulu to query, an optionally accepts the number of results you'd like to see, otherwise it returns the top 3 placements for that given tournament.
+- `/get_event_standing` - This command expects a week of Alulu to query, and optionally accepts the number of results you'd like to see, otherwise it returns the top 3 placements for that given tournament.

 ## Future Plans